 Minimum of elementary knowledge of one world language required (0-2 courses).
 The Elementary Level may be met in one of several ways:

 - Completion of a college-level Elementary II or above language course;

 - Avant Language Placement test score of 3 or higher;

 - Waiver from the Chair of the World Languages Department if high school academic language is other than English (usually applies to international students).

 COMPLETION OF ENGLISH MAJOR REQUIREMENTS

 For the major in English, in addition to the nine (9) major core courses, students must complete either the following three (3) course requirements (UENG) or may alternatively choose a specific Concentration to complete.

 Required Writing or Journalism Elective:

 Choose one (1) of the following writing or journalism courses:

 ENGL 225 Introduction to Journalism

 ENGL 280 Persuasive Writing

 ENGL 282 Creative Writing

 ENGL 284 Writing Fiction and Creative Nonfiction

 ENGL 286 Professional Writing

 ENGL 300 Writing for Children

+ENGL 310 Composition Theory and Pedagogy

 ENGL 311 Writing About Science

 ENGL 331 News Writing

 ENGL 333 Critical Writing

 ENGL 335 Feature Writing

 ENGL 338 Grant Writing

 ENGL 349 Writing Poetry

 ENGL 363 Writing Fiction

 ENGL 371 Business Writing

 ENGL 377 Writing for Online and Social Media

 ENGL 387 Life Writing

 ENGL 411 Creative Writing Seminar in Prose

 ENGL 413 Creative Writing Seminar in Poetry

 Required English Electives:

-Choose two (2) additional English electives, one (1) of which must be at the 200-level or above, from the department: Students may use a 100-level ENGL Literature course for this requirement if the course was taken prior to the student's junior year.
-CONCENTRATIONS CONCENTRATION IN AFRICAN AMERICAN LITERATURE (UENA) Students must complete the nine (9) major core courses and the following six (6) required courses: Concentration Courses:
+Choose two (2) additional English electives, one (1) of which must be at the 200-level or above, from the department: CONCENTRATIONS CONCENTRATION IN AFRICAN AMERICAN LITERATURE (UENA) Students must complete the nine (9) major core courses and the following six (6) required courses: Concentration Courses: